alpheios-project/documentation/design/vocabulary.md

 ### User Perspective

 U1.
-As a user I want to save a word to my list of words so that I can study it.
+As a user I want to save a word, with its context, to my list of words so that I can study it.

 U2.
 As a user I want to be able to specify and change a degree of confidence in my knowledge of the word so that I can prioritize it.